Almost any color, but usually white, tan, black, brown, white with darker markings on head

 Does This Breed Get Along with Other Pets?

-Generally, the Bully Jack Terrier is an adaptable and genial dog with other pets.
+Typically, the Bully Jack Terrier is an adaptable and genial dog with other pets.
 However, their keen intelligence and work drive may cause friction.
 They will not allow other pets to boss them around.

 Bully Jack Terriers do not provoke aggression, but their instincts and solid build will certainly finish a fight if one breaks out.
 Socializing your puppy with other dogs, cats, and pets is the key to keeping the peace.